HouzuoGuo/laitos/doc/Get-started.md

       ...
     }

-Please use [Github issues](https://github.com/HouzuoGuo/laitos/issues) to report laitos crashes.
-Notification mail content and program output contain valuable clues for diagnosis.
+Please use [Github issues](https://github.com/HouzuoGuo/laitos/issues) to report program crashes.
+Notification mail content and program output contain valuable clues for diagnosis - please retain them for an issue report.

 ### More command line options
 Use the following command line options with extra care: